Christopher Chang

 Research Focus

-Activity-Based Proteomics: Bioconjugation Chemistry for Single-Atom Signaling and Redox Drug Discovery.
-We are establishing the area of single-atom signaling, focusing on the study of reversible interconversion of methionine and methionine sulfoxide sites in proteins by adding or removing a single oxygen atom.
-We develop activity-based proteomics probes to identify new targets of methionine modification as well as writers and erasers that regulate their single-atom biology.
-These chemical tools also reveal new ligandable hotspots for undruggable protein targets and pathways to accelerate the development of next-generation precision medicines that target redox disease vulnerabilities in cancer and neurodegeneration.
+Activity-Based Proteomics: Decoding and Drugging Single-Atom Signaling.
+We are establishing a field of single-atom signaling, focusing on understanding how reversible addition or removal of a single oxygen atom on proteins can influence their function.
+We develop activity-based proteomics probes to identify new targets of methionine oxidation as well as writers and erasers that regulate their single-atom biology.
+Our broader work on protein bioconjugation methods reveal new ligandable hotspots for undruggable protein targets to accelerate the development of next-generation precision medicines that target redox disease vulnerabilities in cancer and neurodegeneration.

 Honors